stuxf/nixos-config/README.md

 Decided to try Nix after my friend @airwuu hopped on it a couple months ago.

 Most of the config so far is from https://nixos-and-flakes.thiscute.world/.

+## Non-declaratively set things

+Not everything is declaratively set via my config.
+Here is a small (likely non-inclusive list).
+Some of these are intentional, others are not, and some I intend to get to when I have more time.

+- Discord settings
+- Web browser login details
+- Bitwarden being pinned in firefox
+- Extensions enabled in private windows firefox